Mike McCurry’s Column In The Clarendon Courier

 So how are you connected?
 Clarendon Hills offers so many opportunities to connect with one another.
 The weather is changing, maybe it is time to venture out and try something new or invite someone in?
 You never know what might happen!

-I am honored to be contributor to The Clarendon Hills Courier, especially in this very first edition!
-One might ask, what does McCurry have to say?
-Well, let’s see!
-I’m a Clarendon Hills resident; husband; Indian Princes; Indian Guide Dad; a Coach; an “old” football player and a real estate broker.
-This first column and subsequent columns will be crafted about what is the buzz in and around Clarendon Hills.
-It might sometimes have a spin on real estate or cultural information, highlight a new business or announce school happenings.
-I might include a “get-to-know” about some of our interesting Clarendon Hills residents and even a little about Clarendon Hills history.
+Mike is a Clarendon Hills resident; husband; Indian Princes; Indian Guide Dad; a Coach; an “old” football player and a real estate broker.
+Mike’s columns are usually crafted about the buzz in and around Clarendon Hills.
+It sometimes has a spin on real estate or cultural information, highlight a new business or announce school happenings.
+He might include a “get-to-know” about some of our interesting Clarendon Hills residents and even a little about Clarendon Hills history.
 Whatever it is, it is sure to be about the “Talk of the Town”.

 Mike McCurry’s office is located at 5 S. Prospect Ave., Clarendon Hills, IL 60514